nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

-V 5.00
-- Fully supports all Variable Types, Variable default to float, so to max speed you must assign variable types to there minimum size and accuracy needed.

 V 4.43
 - Added support for the CoCoMP3 hardware (many commands, read the manual for more info)